EnigmaCurry/homelab/README.md

    ansible roles, where each role deploys an app or service with a unique FQDN.)

+ * Generate a Digital Ocean API key (API tab).
+Name it the same as the hostname of the droplet you'll create.
+You'll need to provide the key for the next section.
+This will be used for the Let's Encrypt DNS challenge response.
+If you want automatic TLS certificate renewal, this API key needs to remain valid and be secured on this system.

  * Create a new droplet to run docker and traefik:

    * Choose Fedora Atomic.
 (Not regular Fedora.
 It's on the "Container